maja-kucharczyk/roof-damage-assessment/README.md

 > [!NOTE]
 > You do not need to complete each step.
 There are instructions for downloading the required files at the beginning of each step.

-These steps are part of a comprehensive deep learning workflow, as shown below.
+These steps are part of a comprehensive deep learning workflow (Figure 2).
 To support the reproducibility of the data and results presented in the [publication](https://doi.org/10.3390/rs17203456), this tutorial does not cover the creation of image boundary polygons, training polygons, and reference polygons.
 Instead, you will download these polygons.

 ![](https://raw.githubusercontent.com/maja-kucharczyk/roof-damage-assessment/bf2f721916c8a907b46078acb9f2100c3f1ad4fd/img/0_Workflow.svg)

+<sup>Figure 2.
+Workflow showing inputs/outputs (gray), Esri ArcGIS Pro tools (blue), and corresponding tutorial steps (red).
+Modified from [our publication](https://doi.org/10.3390/rs17203456) ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).</sup>

 ---